truwspace/nest/README.md

 built by truw to run 100 percent local, no server, with cryptographic integrity and traceable citation.

-python builds. rust runs. nest packages. agents consume.
+python builds. rust serves. nest ships. agents read.

 install